SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 # Deep dive and best practices

-This tutorial will cover some of the finer details and best practices when designing and developing UI5 Web Components.
+This tutorial will cover some finer details and best practices when designing and developing UI5 Web Components.

 Before proceeding, please make sure you've read the other articles from this section, especially:
  - [Developing Custom UI5 Web Components](./02-custom-UI5-Web-Components.md)